-`
+` google-site-verification=sx2DGEPbi_HEWJ8BNrq1OjWXjOBt7Zi1E97YoUeUtQM

 “Children learn as they play.
 Most importantly, in play children learn how to learn. ”Fred Donaldson

+What can better sum up the role of sports in the learning and Development of Children than the above statement by the world-renowned play specialist?
+Indeed, sports can imbibe into our kids the ever-important life skills that probably no textbooks can teach them.
 Often, we find ourselves stacking up lame excuses like lack of time, unavailability of playgrounds, etc., in our attempt to justify not encouraging children to take time off from their digital interfaces and go out to play.
 But UNICEF is determined to drive investment in sports for children.
-The reason is, in recent research spanning 100 countries, it was revealed that sport powerfully impacts the overall education and life skills development of kids.
+The reason is, in recent research spanning 100 countries, it was revealed that sport powerfully impacts the overall education and life skills Development of Children.

 Sculpting Physical and Mental Strength